rjkviegas/skills-workshops/week-2/oop_3/INSTRUCTIONS.md

 ## Learning Objectives:

-- Describe 'delegation' as "the delegation of a responsibility to another class"
+- Describe "delegation" as "the delegation of a responsibility to another class".
-- Explain what is meant by the advice 'Delegate, Delegate, Delegate'
+- Explain what is meant by the advice "delegate, delegate, delegate".
-- Implement OOP delegation
+- Implement OOP delegation.

 ## Starter (10 minutes)